pjfooeve09/delicisous-recipe/README.md

 4. Add the following code below and replace the value with the API Key you copied

    ### `REACT_APP_API_KEY=[API Key Goes Here]`

-##Delicious Recipe
+## Delicious Recipe

-This App allows users to browse through popular and vegetarian recipes.
+Welcome to Delicious Recipe! this App allows users to browse through popular and vegetarian recipes.
 In addition, they can search for a recipe and open a list of recipes based on the recipe category.
 Instructions and ingredients will be displayed to the user for each recipe.

 ## Available Scripts